Cisco SDWAN Demo

 TCP/IP breaks down data into smaller packets, addresses them, sends them through the network, and ensures they are reassembled in the correct order at the destination.
 This process includes error checking and retransmission of lost packets.

-TCP/IP was developed in the 1970s by the U.S. Department of Defense for ARPANET, the precursor to the internet.
+TCP/IP was developed in the 1970s by the U.S. Department of Defense for ARPANET, the precursor to the Internet.
 It was adopted as a standard protocol suite in 1983 and has since become the backbone of modern networking.

 CCNP Certification TrainingJoin our online live training class.Explore course